Tollmann's bolide hypothesis: Dating

 A significant amount of the physical evidence used by Kristan-Tollmann and Tollmann, as supporting their hypothesis, is either too old or too young to have been created by this hypothesized impact.
 In many cases, it is hundreds to thousands, and in one case hundreds of thousands, of years too old to be credible evidence of a Holocene impact.
-The research that dates the tektites, which Tollmann's bolide hypothesis regards as indicative for the timing of the impact, is outdated.
-Later research,Shoemaker E.M., and H.R.
-Uhlherr, 1999, Stratigraphic relations of australites in the Port Campbell Embayment, Victoria.
-Meteoritics & Planetary Science. v.
-34, no. 3, pp. 369–384. has dated the Australasian tektites to the Middle Pleistocene; about 790,000 years BP.
+The research that dates the tektites, which Tollmann's bolide hypothesis regards as indicative of the timing of the impact, is outdated.
+Later research, has dated the Australasian tektites to the Middle Pleistocene; about 790,000 years BP.
 In addition, the formation of salt lakes and salt flats is neither synchronous nor consistent with the hypothesized impacts having occurred about either 9,640 BP or 5,150 BP.
 For example, in the case of Lake Bonneville, Lake Lahontan, Mono Lake, and other Pleistocene pluvial lakes in the western United States, the transition to salt lakes and salt flats occurred at different times between 12,000 and 16,000 BP.
 Thus, the change from freshwater to salty water and eventually salt flats started over 2,400 to 6,400 years before the oldest of the impacts hypothesized by the Tollmann bolide hypothesis occurred.
 As a result, it is impossible that the formation of these salt lakes could have been associated with the impact hypothesized by Kristan-Tollmann and Tollmann.